xmtp/awesome-xmtp/README.md

 * [Roll a Mate](https://ethglobal.com/showcase/roll-a-mate-ob574) - Send money on Ethereum Mainnet with transfers costing from zero to 4 cents
 * [AirTracker](https://ethglobal.com/showcase/airtracker-8qstn) - Airtracker brings decentralized asset tracking into the mainstream by using XMTP messaging to notify users about significant changes in their assets’ locations.

+## DAOs 👩‍💻
+* [DAO](https://snapshot.org/) - Snapshot is an off-chain voting platform that allows DAOs, DeFi protocols, or NFT communities to participate in the decentralized governance easily and without gas fees.

 ## Developers 👩‍💻
 * [RemoteEOA](https://ethglobal.com/showcase/remoteeoa-ocgsq) - Remote Control of EOA wallets allow 3rd parties to script and manage wallets on your behalf without ever exposing private keys.